Crockpot Corned Beef

 Ever since I first made this recipe for unbelievably tender and juicy salt beef brisket, it’s been my go-to.
 Thanks to the Crock Pot, I don’t think there’s a simpler way to make something that comes out tasting so great.
 Check out this overview with photos, then get the details in the recipe card.

-- Rinse the Brisket: Remove the corned beef brisket from the package and give the meat a rinse, place the brisket fat-side-up in your slow cooker.
+- Rinse the brisket.
+Start by removing the corned beef brisket from the package and giving the meat a rinse.
+Place the brisket fat-side-up in your slow cooker.

-- Pour in the Cider: Pour in a full bottle of hard cider, dousing the brisket.
+- Pour in the liquid.
+Pour in a full bottle of hard cider, dousing the brisket.

-- Slice and serve: When your corned beef brisket is ready to serve, remove it from the slow cooker and slice the meat thinly against the grain.
+- Slice and serve.
+Lastly, when your corned beef brisket is ready to serve, remove it from the slow cooker and slice the meat thinly against the grain.

 Common Questions